Please read all the information carefully BEFORE booking your retreat.

 Please arrive by car rather than public transport if this is possible for you.
 To minimise risk we would ask you to strictly follow Government guidelines around travel at that time.

 Social Distancing: We will be following social distancing guidelines.
-This means maintaining, wherever possible, a 2-metre distance between people inside or outside the retreat centre.
-We have more than halved the number of places available on retreats to make this possible.
+This means maintaining, wherever possible, a 1m+ distance between people inside or outside the retreat centre.
+We are currently working to a maximum capacity of 20 people rather than Taraloka's usual capacity of 32.

 Hand washing/sanitising: You will need to wash or sanitise your hands regularly throughout the day especially before making drinks and serving food.
 Hand sanitisers are placed throughout the retreat centre.

-Face coverings: Following Welsh government guidelines you will need to wear a 3 - layer face-covering in communal areas within the retreat centre.
-The only exceptions are when eating or drinking, when seated in your place in the shrine room, or in small group discussions where face coverings may be removed in order to facilitate pastoral discussion as long as 1+ / 2m social distancing is in place, and free ventilation via open windows is maintained.
-Visors are not adequate.
+You may remove your face covering when eating or drinking, when seated in your place in the shrine room/ lounge, or in small group discussions where face coverings may be removed in order to facilitate pastoral discussion as long as 1+ / 2m social distancing is in place, and free ventilation via open windows is maintained.
+Please bring face-coverings with you.

 Those leading the sessions on retreats will not wear a face covering while teaching, but they will ensure they are over 2m from the nearest person.